uc-cdis/data-portal/docs/portal_config.md

   },
   "components": {
-    "appName": "Gen3 Generic Data Commons", // required; title of commons that appears on the homepage "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "index": { // required; relates to the homepage "introduction": { // optional; text on homepage
+    "appName": "Gen3 Generic Data Commons", // required; title of commons that appears on the homepage "metaDescription": "", // optional; meta description used by search engines "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "index": { // required; relates to the homepage "introduction": { // optional; text on homepage